 For a different point of view, be sure to read about the Best Reasons for Using Online Banks.

-One reason to hesitate about online banking is that you may have trouble with customer service.
+Things are improving, but you may occasionally have trouble with customer service.
 With a brick-and-mortar bank, you’ll likely have some familiarity with the staff, and at a small credit union, the staff might even know you well.
 If you’re the type of person who enjoys personal interaction, it’s easier to find that at a brick-and-mortar institution.
 On the other hand, you might want to just get things done and move on about your business, in which case online banks are probably more efficient.

 Sometimes problems are easier to solve in person.
 If there is a mistake somewhere, a face-to-face discussion may be the most effective way to make progress when things are confusing.
 You won’t have to wait on hold and deal with an “escalation” process when everybody can sit down together and figure things out.